Stealers/DRN-tf2/README.md

 | **DRN-S_x4**           |     32.53 / -      |     27.91 / 0.854     |
 | **DRN-S_x4**(Dual reg) |   32.68 / 0.901    |         - / -         |

-**use tf.image.psnr/tf.image.ssim to calculate PSNR/SSIM if different from matlab(paper).
+**use tf.image.psnr/tf.image.ssim to calculate PSNR/SSIM is different from matlab(paper).
 It seems that there is always a gap between the results calculated by Python and MATLAB.**

 <p align="center">
 <img src="img_md/img1_merge.png" alt="img1_merge" align=center />